Smoked salt is a wonderful seasoning used to add a smokey flavor to various dishes.

-Are you wondering what the process would be like to smoke your own salts, to produce your own flavor, varieties, and intensities?
-Would you need an actual smoker or your average Weber will do the trick?
+Are you wondering if can you smoke salt at home?
+What the process would be like to smoke your own salts, to produce your own flavor, varieties, and intensities?

 With this smoked salt recipe, you can experiment with different smoky flavors & intensities.
 And, you don’t need to limit yourself to only salt.
 You can also smoke spices like paprika and sea salt with this method.; try experimenting!

-How to smoke cheese in an electric smoker
+Related > >How to smoke cheese in an electric smoker

 We typically use it in dishes that require a smoky flavor, such as barbecued meats, soups, seafood, and sauces, and in rubs for meats and vegetables.